 The Indiana State Chapter of the ASMBS is a collaborative unit of healthcare professionals advocating for Hoosiers impacted by obesity.
 The chapter consists of bariatric surgeons, integrated health professionals, and medical bariatricians who provide medically necessary care and treatment to those impacted by Obesity.

-President: Margaret Inman, MD FASMBS FACS
+Past President: Margaret Inman, MD FASMBS

-Treasurer: Eric Knapp, DO FACS
+Vice President/Secretary: Eric Knapp, DO FACOS

 Integrated Health Chair: Sarah Muntel, RD